Azulaloi/obsidian-skribi/docs/docs/scripting/modules/scriptloader.md

 Any `.js` files inside of the configured [Script Directory](/obsidian-skribi/settings/#script-folder) are automatically loaded by Skribi, and their exported properties made available in the `js` object.
 Any file modifications, additions, or deletions are detected and the modules reloaded automatically.

+**Caveat:** if a `.js` file is moved or renamed *externally*, (such as through your OS file explorer or an external IDE), the scriptloader will not fully understand the change.
+If the file was moved into the folder, it will detect it as an addition, but moved out of the folder or renamed, it will then think it's a new file and the old module will persist until reload.
+Moving or renaming the files using Obsidian will work properly, and for this reason I recommend a plugin such as [CodeView](https://github.com/zsviczian/obsidian-codeeditor) to allow Obsidian to show JS files in the file explorer.
+Editing a script with an external editor will still trigger updates on save (personally I use VSCode to edit my scriptloader scripts).
+To update the scriptloader manually, reload Obsidian or use the **Skribi: Reload Scripts** command.

 ## Exporting

 A module's exports consist of any properties belonging to the `module.exports` object.
 To export a property, assign to a property thereof, ex: `module.exports.foo = property`.
 Assigning to `module.exports` will overwrite the export object, which may or may not be desirable: `module.exports = {fe, fi, fo}`.